 The San José – Dublin Sister City Program’s first scholarship series provides Irish students with work experience at a San Jose technology company, academic training at San Jose State University (SJSU) and Dublin City University (DCU), leading to a Master’s of Science and Engineering degree through our partnership with Cypress Semiconductor.

-In 2017, we welcomed our fifth inbound Pat McMahon Scholarship recipient, Aidan Smyth to San Jose, and in early 2018, we sent our first outbound scholar, Gurpreet Pannu, to Dublin.
+In 2017, we welcomed our sixth inbound Pat McMahon Scholarship recipient, Aidan Smyth to San Jose, and in early 2018, we sent our first outbound scholar, Gurpreet Pannu, to Dublin.